BCLawLibrary/practical-ai-in-30-days/day-14-break-the-bot.md

----
-day: 14
-title: December 14: Break the Bot! 🤖
-type: interactive
-shareType: resource
----
-# Day 14: December 14: Break the Bot! 🤖
+# Day 14: Break the Bot! 🤖
 ## **Fun with AI Limitations**

 ### **🎯 Objective:**